Building on Ohio State's International Connections

 In February 2010, Ohio State opened a Gateway office in the downtown business district of Shanghai, China, and in March 2012 opened a Gateway office in Mumbai, India.
 In 2014, Ohio State will open a Gateway in São Paulo, Brazil.
 The locations for the Gateways capitalize on the strengths of Ohio State's connections across the globe and provide the university with a myriad of opportunities, including operational support for faculty research/teaching and international partnerships, a portal for study abroad, a location for international student recruitment, a center for academic programming as well as executive and corporate training, a location for alumni gatherings and a new way to partner with Ohio-based companies operating in global markets.

-Ohio State's involvement in China, India and Brazil includes more than 85 faculty connections; 17 study abroad programs; and 66 Memoranda of Agreement/Student Exchange Agreements.
-China, India and Brazil also are major recipients of Ohio exports.
-Longer term, Ohio State is also considering Turkey, sub-Saharan Africa and Europe as future Gateway locations.
+Ohio State's involvement in China, India and Brazil is robust with student, faculty and alumni involvement.
+Moving forward, Ohio State is also considering Turkey, sub-Saharan Africa and Europe as future Gateway locations.
 Global Gateways signify one initiative of several identified by the President's and Provost's Council on Strategic Internationalization in which developing an international physical presence is among the priorities.

 While the Office of International Affairs helps facilitate the development and growth of the Global Gateways, the Gateways themselves are managed by a smaller team located both in Ohio and abroad.
 These leaders guide the directors in the best ways in which to achieve the goals established for the Gateways.
 They also ensure that the Global Gateways as a whole are operating within Ohio State's Global University strategies.